 WHO PUT BULLIES IN CHARGE ANYWAY? @RRBC_Org @RRBC_RWISA @Tweets4RWISA #RRBC #RWISA @nonniejules

 You did if you do nothing to stop them!

-Next story: a cute little teenager stumbles across a page on Facebook called “theHotsandtheNots” where photos of her friends had been posted with awful comments attached to each.
+Next story: A cute little teenager stumbles across a page on Facebook called “theHotsandtheNots” where photos of her friends had been posted with awful comments attached to each.
 She proceeded to make positive comments on every person’s photo under the NOTS section of the horrible page.
 Once she’d done that, the bullies then came after her.
 Shortly after, she finds a photo of her on the NOTS page, but did that stop this cutie?
 Nope.
 She went straight to Facebook and asked them to take the page down because it was harassing and bullying others.
 The page has “temporarily” been removed.

-Girls can be awfully mean, cruel and more hurtful than a boy’s fist to a chin any day.
-I grew up witnessing this in school, and times haven’t gotten any better, they’ve gotten progressively worse.
-So, factor the world wide web into all this and you have just opened CANDY LAND to all the bullies of the WORLD, who have a great big sweet-tooth for hurting others.
-Now, thanks to the internet, there are more of these bullies and being the cowards that they are, they sit behind their little keyboards of their computers and their smartphones and they attack innocent people, innocent CHILDREN!
-Does this upset me?
-You have no earthly idea.
+Girls can be awfully cruel and mean, and even more hurtful than a boy’s fist to a chin any day.
+I grew up witnessing these cruelties in school, and times haven’t gotten much better – in fact, they’ve gotten progressively worse.
+So, factor the world wide web into this and you have just opened CANDYLAND to all the bullies of the world, who have a great big sweet-tooth for hurting others.
+And the gift that the internet keeps on giving, is more of these bullies; and being the cowards that they are, they sit behind the keyboards of their computers and their smartphones and they attack innocent people … innocent CHILDREN!
+You can’t even wrap your mind around how much the mere thought of this upsets me.

-I know you all wonder WHY I push “THE GOOD MOMMIES GUIDE TO RAISING (ALMOST) PERFECT DAUGHTERS” the way I do.
-It’s not so that I can get rich, because I want you all to know and understand, that I LIVE AN EXTREMELY COMFORTABLE LIFE right now, and I’ve been blessed to live this life for a very many years.
-I push this guide because I know the contents inside of it can change the world AND save OUR CHILDREN!
-Some of you just walk away when you see parenting topics because you may not be a parent, or your kids may be all grown up now and you think none of this applies to you, or will ever affect you.
-But the children of the world really do need you.
-I remember as a high school student boarding a city bus after school one day, noticing this elderly woman (someone’s grandmother, no doubt) sitting on the bus close to the back.
-There was a pack of high school kids (all who were old enough to know better) picking on this woman, until she was brought to tears.
-They called her names, one of them even spit on her shoe and all I could think as I headed to the bus driver to bring it to his attention, was that this was someone’s grandmother.
-And it could easily have been my grandmother, who I love so very much.
+I remember as a student, boarding a bus after school one day, noticing an elderly woman (someone’s grandmother, no doubt) sitting on the bus, close to the back.
+There was a pack of high school kids (all who were old enough to know better) verbally attacking this woman, until she was brought to tears.
+They called her names and one of them even spit on her shoe.
+All I could think as I headed to the bus driver to bring it to his attention, was that this was someone’s grandmother.
+And it could easily have been my grandmother, who I loved so very much.
 The pain I felt for this woman changed me and I knew in that moment, that I would be a protector and advocate for people when I became an adult.
 When I became a Mom, it turned into more of protecting children, and I am fiercely protective of children.
 ALL of them, not just mine.